Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 Over-the-counter creams specifically designed for heat rash can help soothe the affected area.
 However, many of these creams aren’t meant for small infants, so consult your pediatrician before applying them.
 Here are some ingredients to look for in a heat rash cream for your baby:

-• Aloe vera: This can cleanse, cool, moisturize, and disinfect the skin, but be sure not to apply too much and clog the sweat ducts.5
+• Aloe vera: This can cleanse, cool, moisturize, and disinfect the skin, but be sure not to apply too much, as it can clog sweat ducts.5

-• Calamine: Calamine lotion may also be helpful when applied to heat rash, but again, ensure it’s safe for your baby’s age.2
+• Calamine: Calamine lotion may also be helpful for heat rash, but again, ensure it’s safe for your baby’s age.2

-• Hydrocortisone: For more severe cases of baby heat rash, a mild steroid cream like hydrocortisone cream for baby or triamcinolone (prescription) can decrease inflammation and itching.
+• Hydrocortisone: For more severe cases of baby heat rash, a mild steroid cream, such as hydrocortisone cream for baby or triamcinolone (prescription), can help reduce inflammation and itching.
 Be sure to use a cream, not an ointment, which could further block the sweat ducts.1,2

 A young child with light-colored hair is wearing a blue hat and a green and blue shirt, sitting in a small inflatable pool.
 Their face is covered in sunscreen to help prevent heat rash while they enjoy the water under the suns warm gaze.
 The background remains softly blurred.

-Similar to treatment, preventing heat rash involves keeping your baby cool and comfortable to minimize sweating.
+Similar to treatment, preventing heat rash mainly involves keeping your baby cool, dry, and comfortable during warm conditions.
 Here are some practical tips on how to prevent heat rash:

 1. Dress Them Lightly